-A trifold brochure is simple, versatile and cheap to print.
+A trifold brochure is simple, versatile, and cheap to print.
 This trifold brochure template has a simple, modern design which would suit a variety of purposes.

+Maybe you know how to design a trifold brochure in InDesign, but still prefer to get some help from the pros.
 Landscape brochures are compact and allow you to create layouts that are wider, making them a great pick for photo-heavy designs.
 This brochure template comes in three colorways, giving you lots of flexibility with the look of the brochure.

 Looking for an InDesign brochure template with a more formal look?
 This corporate brochure template has a polished, professional style which would suit law firms and financial businesses.

 5. Minimal Brochure Template (IMDL, INDD, PDF )

 The pared-back, Scandinavian-inspired design of this landscape brochure template is simple and stylish.
 It would be perfect for creative agencies, freelancers, or retail brands.